 Cancer can start any place in the body.
 It can then spread from where it started to other parts of the body.
 When cancer cells do this, it’s called metastasis.
 To learn more about cancer and how it starts and spreads, see What Is Cancer?

-Cancer is always named for the place where it starts.
-So when kidney cancer spreads to the lungs (or any other place), it’s still called kidney cancer.
+Cancer is always named based on the place where it starts.
+So, for example, if a Wilms tumor (a type of childhood kidney cancer) spreads to the lungs, it’s still called a Wilms tumor.
 It’s not called lung cancer unless it starts from cells in the lungs.

 There are many types of cancer.
 Cancer can start in any part of the body.
 It can start in the brain, the bones or muscles, the eye, or even in the blood.